Table of Contents

 Whether you are an employee or employer it is crucial that you are educated about your rights.
 Discrimination still occurs every day in the workplace.
-It can be subtle and tough to prove so seeking help from an attorney experience in discrimination law is crucial.
+It can be subtle and tough to prove so seeking help from an experienced employment discrimination attorney is crucial.

 Both federal and state law explicitly prohibit discrimination in various forms.
-The law firm of Elkus & Sisson strongly believes no one should be discriminated against.
+The law firm of Elkus & Sisson, P.C. strongly believes no one should be discriminated against.

 In most professional settings, it is illegal to discriminate against someone in the workplace.